Clemapfel/rat_game/DESIGN.md

     int defense_modifier
     int speed_modifier

-    Function on_action_taken    // (self, origin, damage) -> void
+    Function on_action_taken    // (self, action, origin, damage) -> void
-    Function on_action_dealt    // (self, target, damage) -> void
+    Function on_action_dealt    // (self, action, target, damage) -> void
     Function on_turn_start      // (self) -> void
     Function on_turn_end        // (self) -> void

     Function on_equip           // (self) -> void
 }
 ```

 Where `on_action_taken` is called anytime the wearer of the equipment takes damage or is otherwise affected by an enemies move, while `on_action_dealt` activates when the wearer does the same to a target.

-`on_equp` modifies a non-battle properties of the wearer when it is equipped in the inventory menu.
+`on_equip` modifies a non-battle properties of the wearer when it is equipped in the inventory menu.
 Changes include modifying the number of move / equipment slots, adding / disabling an intrinsic move, applying a non-flat stat buff, etc.

 ## 2.x AI & Enemy Design